marvinlinn/eag-documentation/src/mcp_imaging/detector _setup/assembly.md

 #### Step 6: Pumping Cart Detector Setup
 {: .fw-700 }
 1. Bring the detector over to the pumping cart.
-2. Remove the aluminium foil from the attachment point of the detector and place the detector down, supporting it.
+2. Remove the aluminum foil from the attachment point of the detector and place the detector down, supporting it.
 3. Ensuring the detector is stable and upright, attach and secure the c-clamp.
     <p align:center style="width:60%; margin: auto;">
       <img src="/assets/img/assembly_webp/11_foil_clamp.webp" />
     </p>
     <p align:center style="text-align:center; font-style: italic; font-size:12px; margin: auto;">
-      Removing aluminium foil and clamping down detector to pumping cart
+      Removing aluminum foil and clamping down detector to pumping cart
     </p>

 4. Match the cables on the cart to their labeled input ports on the detector.